canonical/charm-relation-interfaces/interfaces/smtp/v0/README.md

 ### Provider

-- Is expected to provide the host in the relation databag.
+- Is expected to publish the `host` in the relation databag.
-- Is expected to provide the port in the relation databag.
+- Is expected to publish the `port` in the relation databag.
-- Is expected to provide the auth_type in the relation databag.
+- Is expected to publish the `auth_type` in the relation databag.
-- Is expected to provide the transport_security in the relation databag.
+- Is expected to publish the `transport_security` in the relation databag.

 ### Requirer

-- Is not expected to provide anything
+- Is not expected to publish anything

 ## Relation Data

 ### Provider

-[\[JSON Schema\]](./schemas/provider.json)
+[\[Pydantic Schema\]](./schema.py)

-Provider provides the SMTP configuration.
+Provider publishes the SMTP configuration.
 It should be placed in the **application** databag.

 #### Example